lewagon/dotfiles/02-OOP/03-Cookbook-Day-One/Optional-01-Medium-pocket/README.md

 ### Router

 In the Cookbook, we gave you the router.
 This time, try and code it by yourself!
+Remember that at the end of the day, we want to call `router.run` in `app.rb` and this should launch our app!

 ### Tying it all together